js-prep/curriculum/w1/d1/readings/2-variables.md

 ## Assigning Value to Variables

 When you assign a variable in JS, you use the `=` symbol.
-The hardest thing to get used to is that this `=` symbol is termed the "assignment operator", not the "equal" sign.
+The hardest thing to get used to is that this `=` symbol is termed the **"assignment operator"**, not the "equal" sign.

 Here's an example of how we can use the assignment operator to create a variable within JS.